monowai/flockdata.org/README.md

 ## Executive Summary
 We need to keep track of information.
 We are producing more information faster now that at any time in history.
 Examining patterns in information offers significant business value and insight.

 Auditing is often seen as a low value "we'll get to it later" approach in a lot of systems.
 Applications are concerned with what changed internally at best and tracking no history of changes other than "who last changed it" at worst.
 This is often not enough when forensic levels of anlaysis may be required and can expose companies to unnecessary risk.

 AuditBucket looks at the problem as an opportunity.
 Enabling the tracking of changes in information occuring across your applications offers a view of what is going on at the information coalface of your business.

+Typically archival projects are run to get eliminate "old" data from transacton systems.
+AuditBucket enables this information to be preserved and explored in new and exciting ways.

 ### How does it work?
-Look under the hood of an application and you'll see that it send information over APIs.
+Look under the hood of an application and you'll see that it sends information over APIs.
 By tapping in to these APIs "versions" of the information being changed can be logged in AuditBucket for future analysis and tracking trends freeing your processing systems up from the administrative burdon of carrying such information.

 ## What is it good for?